apple/cups/INSTALL.md

 >
 > c. software updates will often replace parts of your local installation,
 >    potentially rendering your system unusable.
+>
+> Apple only supports using the Clang supplied with Xcode to build CUPS on
+> macOS.

 BEFORE YOU BEGIN